 - A high school biology course or a one-semester introductory general biology course for non-majors.
-Cannot be taken by students who have taken a genetics course at another Institution.
+Cannot be taken by students who have taken a genetics course at another Institution or BIO 110.

 General Education Outcomes (GEOs)

 Course Activities and Grading

 - Cummings, Michael.
 Human Heredity, Principles and Issues.
 11th ed.
 Brooks/Cole Publishing, 2016.
 ISBN-10: 1305251059 or ISBN-13: 978-1305251052